RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 1. Unmount the destination partition on the SD card.
 1. Use the the `dd` command to copy the Ubuntu image to the SD card.

-Entered as bash commands, the above steps are as follows:
+To execute the above steps as `bash` commands, do the following:

 ```bash
 $ cd [directory containing the ubuntu image file]